lattirust/lattirust/BLOGPOST.md

 The decomposition operations is handled in the `decompose_balanced` function of the package.
 It is implemented for rings and field elements but its functionality also extends to vectors and matrices, where each element of a matrix can be decomposed according to the same principles.
 The function decomposes field elements with respect to a basis `b` into an equivalent representation of multiple field elements with smaller norm.
 We consider a balanced decomposition, where each element of the decomposition lies in the range $[-b/2, b/2]$.
 The basis `b` must be greater than 1.
 The current implementation requires `b` to be even for simplicity.

 The implementation iteratively extracts the remainder (`rem`) of the current value divided by the basis `b`.
 This remainder represents the next component in the decomposition sequence.
 If `rem` falls within the $([-b/2, b/2])$ range, it is appended to the decomposition, and the current value is reduced by dividing it by `b`.
 If `rem` falls outside this range, adjustments are made to bring it back within bounds by adding or subtracting `b`, followed by computing and applying a "carry" to adjust the current value.
 This step ensures each component of the decomposition stays within the balanced range.
 The loop terminates once the current value reaches zero, meaning the entire element has been decomposed.
 If a padding size is specified, the function pads the decomposition to this length with zeros.
 Otherwise, it removes any trailing zeros that don’t affect the original value.

-The recomposition function complements decomposition, enabling the reassembly of previously decomposed elements back into their original form.
-The `recompose` function takes a vector of `FinitefieldWrapper` elements and reconstructs the original finite field element.
-This function essentially sums the values weighted by their respective powers of `b`, reversing the decomposition process.
+The recomposition function complements decomposition, enabling the reassembly of previously decomposed elements back into their original form by summing the values weighted by their respective powers of `b`.

 This functionality also extends to matrices.
 Two additional functions are implemented to that end.
 The `recompose_matrix` function is used for matrices where each row has been decomposed into multiple columns using a basis.
 If $A$ is a $m\times n$-matrix decomposed into a $m\times nk$ matrix $\tilde{A}$, then $A = \tilde{A}G$ for the gadget matrix $G = g \otimes I$ where $g=\left[\begin{array}{c}1 \\b\\\vdots\\b^k\end{array}\right]$ and $I$ is an identity matrix of suitable dimensions.
 The `recompose_left_right_symmetric_matrix` function performs recomposition on symmetric matrices (in particular, matrices $M = A^\top A$), where the structure is $G^T * mat * G$, and `G` represents the gadget matrix.
 The function iterates through pairs of row and column indices, recomposing each element based on the `powers_of_basis`.
 For each symmetric matrix element, it multiplies the decomposed component by the corresponding product of powers, summing these products to reassemble the original element.
 The final result is an `n x n` symmetric matrix.